 15.1 If at any time the client would like to discuss with us how our services to the client could be improved, or if the client is dissatisfied with the service they are receiving, the client may take the issue up with their usual contact in the first instance.
 If matters are not resolved in this way please contact our Managing Director on 01726 932293 or via email at email@example.com and mark the email for director’s attention.

 16 NO EMPLOYMENT

 16.1 Nothing in this contract shall render or be deemed to render our consultants employees or agents of the client and our consultant hereby agrees that he or she is a self-employed independent contractor and not an employee or agent of the client.
-This contract does not create any mutuality of obligation between CTC Medical Services (SW) Ltd, and the client.
+This contract does not create any mutuality of obligation between Cornwall Training & Consultancy Limited and the client.
 Our consultants do not qualify for any employee benefits from the client.

-17.1 If you wish to cancel a booked service, you must inform us, in writing (email or letter) at least 7 working days prior to the start of the service.
-If you cancel at least 7 working days prior to the course there is nothing to pay.
-If you cancel within 3-7 working days prior to the service you will be charged 50% of the total course cost.
-If you cancel less than 3 working days prior to the start of the course, you must pay 100% of the service cost.
+17.1 If you wish to cancel a booked course or event medical cover, you must inform us, in writing (email or letter) at least 7 working days prior to the start of the course.
+If you cancel at least 7 working days prior to the course or medical cover there is nothing to pay.
+If you cancel within 3-7 working days prior to the course or medical cover you will be charged 50% of the total course cost.
+If you cancel less than 3 working days prior to the start of the course or medical cover, you must pay 100% of the course or cover cost.
 In exceptional circumstances we may decide to wave these fees but this is down to our discretion.
-If there is not 14 days between the point of booking and the start date of the service, the above cancelation terms apply.
+If finance is taken to pay for the course, you have 14 days from the date the course is booked in which to cancel which must be done in writing (email or letter).
+If there is not 14 days between the point of booking and the start date of the course, the above cancellation terms apply.